 1. Companies With Strong Fundamentals

 When deciding whether or not to buy a penny stock, research the company first.
 Start by doing a quick web search.
-If it’s hard to find information about the company you’re considering investing in, forget about it and move on to another stock.
+If it’s hard to find information about the company you’re considering investing in, forget about it and move on to other stock market opportunities.
 If adequate information is available, see if the company is profitable or if you think it’ll soon become profitable based on its current business structure.
 Check to see if the company is competitive in its sector, and look for healthy and consistent growth in earnings.

 With penny stocks, healthy growth often outweighs a poor profit margin since many penny stock companies are young.
 Profit, earnings, growth, and other business fundamentals are complex topics.
 If you’re having trouble and asking yourself, “How do I trade stocks and actually make money?” consider hiring a mentor.
 An experienced mentor can explain information in terms you can understand and help you pick the best stocks to trade, giving you a better chance of getting a positive return on your investments.